 Other news from Umoe Mandal

-The fastest crew transfer boats come the UK’s offshore wind industry. Ørsted have commissioned three new vessels called Surface Effect Ships (SES) to improve the journey for technicians to turbines. Ørsted, over the last couple of years, have trialled and investigated different options for transfer to the turbine, and today can
+The fastest crew transfer boats come the UK’s offshore wind industry. Ørsted have commissioned three new vessels called Surface Effect Ships (SES) to improve the journey for technicians to turbines. Ørsted, over the last couple of years, have trialled and investigated different options for transfer to the turbine, and today can reveal

 “Our Wavecraft vessels are unique as they are heave compensated and probably the most efficient crew transfer vessels in the world.
 They can transfer personnel in wave heights up to 2.5 metres and are capable of 40-45 knots service speed.
 World Marine Offshore (WMO) and Ørsted are the most experienced users of these